apache/pekko/docs/src/main/paradox/general/message-delivery-reliability.md

 ---
-project.description: Akka message delivery semantics, at-most-once delivery and message ordering.
+project.description: Pekko message delivery semantics, at-most-once delivery and message ordering.
 ---
 # Message Delivery Reliability

-Akka helps you build reliable applications which make use of multiple processor cores in one machine (“scaling up”) or distributed across a computer network (“scaling out”).
+Pekko helps you build reliable applications which make use of multiple processor cores in one machine (“scaling up”) or distributed across a computer network (“scaling out”).
 The key abstraction to make this work is that all interactions between your code units—actors—happen via message passing, which is why the